RayBenefield/Forge-Dev-Kit/patterns/aspects.hs.md

 used on any object.

+## Inspiration

+Aspects are inspired by **Traits** in programming languages.
+Traits are implementations of behaviour that can be "mixed-in" to an object, giving that object that behaviour.
+This behaviour would allow objects of many types to have new functionality.
+Because **Traits** would become an overloaded term thanks to **Player Traits**.
+A name change was proposed and I decided to go with **Aspects**.

+Which is actually interesting because if you know what Aspect Oriented Programming (AOP) is, it is very similar to that.
+Aspects in AOP are bits of cross cutting concern logic... things like logging, debugging, caching, security, etc. These things are cross cutting because they are things that we would use in 90+% of domains.
+There is a particular concept of applying Aspects to code that matches a Point Cut query... these queries are actually very similar to our filter system in Forge.
+Basically if an object meets X amounts of requirements then it gets this bit of code tied to it.

 ## How they work

 Aspects use a magical part of the Forge system that I've observed to be very